-Three exams will be scheduled: two midterms and one final.
-Each exam will be cumulative but focus on the material in projects and lectures in that third of the course.
+There are three "midterm" exams scheduled, including one in the final exam period, each covering roughly a 5-week segment of the course.
 Please consult the schedule.
 If you have a conflict, let us know, and we will schedule a makeup for the day before the exam is given to the rest of the class.
 All exams will be closed book, and will cover material from lecture, sections, the readings, and the project.
-You are likely to do poorly on the exams and in the course if you do not do your share of the work on the project.
+In particular, you are likely to do poorly on the exams and in the course if you do not do your share of the work on the project.